Aisha Malik

 Remote Work10 min

-Async Communication: How to Reduce Meetings Without Losing Alignment
+Async Communication: Cut Meetings Without Losing Alignment

 A practical transition plan for moving from meeting-heavy to async-first culture, with templates from Basecamp, Automattic, and real distributed teams.